 A grateful patient program typically involves physician referrals, wealth screening, and a pipeline that feeds major gift cultivation.
 A grateful patient welcome series is a post-discharge outreach sequence — the communications you send to recently discharged patients to build awareness and trust.
 The series can stand on its own or feed into a broader program.

 Recently discharged patients are among the most motivated donors a hospital foundation will ever have access to.
-They've experienced your mission firsthand, they feel connected to your caregivers, and their gratitude is real.
-But that window is short.
-Without a structured program to reach them at the right time, with the right message, most foundations never convert that goodwill into giving.
-A grateful patient program gives you the framework to do that consistently — and at scale.
+They've experienced your mission firsthand, they feel connected to your caregivers, and their gratitude is real — but that window is short.
+Without a structured program to reach them at the right time with the right message, most foundations never convert that goodwill into giving.

 A single communication introduces your foundation to someone who has never heard of you.
 Introduction and conversion are two different things.
 Donors rarely give to organizations they've just learned about — trust has to be built first, and that takes more than one touchpoint.